 High Pavement student Shadi Alhalabi is is the first person in his family to apply for university.
 He's interested in a career in pharmacy.

-The 23-year-old is studying A Levels in Psychology, Chemistry, Biology and Sociology.
+He is studying A Levels in Psychology, Chemistry, Biology and Sociology.

 Shadi said: “The HE+ programme is preparing me academically to go to university.